s9770652/pim-memcpy/README.md

 The comments state that misalignments are cared for automatically at an additional cost, so that using the plain functions is preferable if misalignments can be avoided.

+However, it seems that one cannot outright ignore alignment issues.
+I suspect that DPU faults when using `mram_write_unaligned` with multiple tasklets are caused by writing to the same area.
+Superficially, two different tasklets may write to distinct addresses but they actually do not because internally the transfer sizes get rounded up to the next multiple of eight, causing overlaps.

 ## Using a String Function